ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 ******** INSTALLATION ********
-Normal Installation :
+Normal Installation:
 - Follow directive installer.

-note : You can choice "Diablo II" directory as install directory.
+note: You can choice "Diablo II" directory as install directory.

 Installation in another mod:
 - Copy PlugY.ini, PlugY.exe and PlugY folder (+its contents) in the targeted mod folder.
 - Edit PlugY.ini to configure some features (see section below).
-- Run PlugY.exe and enjoy :)
+- Run PlugY.exe and enjoy:)

-note : you can move the "PlugY" folder in "Diablo II" and it will be see by all PlugY installation.
+note: you can move the "PlugY" folder in "Diablo II" and it will be see by all PlugY installation.

-Example :
+Example:
-You have installed Lord of Destruction here :  C:\Games\Diablo II\
+You have installed Lord of Destruction here: C:\Games\Diablo II\
-And the mod to add this plug-in is here : D:\D2Mod\MyMod\
+And the mod to add this plug-in is here: D:\D2Mod\MyMod\
-And the second mod to add this plug-in is here : D:\D2Mod\MyMod2\
+And the second mod to add this plug-in is here: D:\D2Mod\MyMod2\
-So the new installation is :
+So the new installation is:
    C:\Games\Diablo II\PlugY.dll
    D:\D2Mod\MyMod\PlugY\SharedGoldBtns.dc6
    D:\D2Mod\MyMod\PlugY\PlugYFixed.ini